PROGRAMME SUMMARY

 - All applications must be submitted via the FNR Online Grant Management System.

-Funded ATTRACT Fellows
+FNR ATTRACT Fellows

 2020

-Lindsay Flynn (University of Luxembourg) for project investigating the relationship between housing policies and inequality (PRO-Active Policymaking for Equal Lives – PROPEL) [ATTRACT Consolidator grant].
+Lindsay Flynn (University of Luxembourg) for project investigating the relationship between housing policies and inequality (PRO-Active Policymaking for Equal Lives – PROPEL) [ATTRACT Consolidator grant]

 Etienne Fodor (University of Luxembourg) for a project on the topic of active matter (Statistical Mechanics of Active Matter – SMAC) [ATTRACT starting grant]